 After working with you, I feel more confident interacting with people.
 I feel more welcoming than I was before.
 I feel more confident with my intonation.
 I can now use my English to get into a deeper conversation, but I wasn’t able to do that before because I was constantly worried about my accent and my intonation.
-I’m not a perfectionist anymore, once I got rid of the idea of being a perfectionist, I’m actually one step forward (closer) to being more perfect.
+I’m not a perfectionist anymore, once I got rid of the idea of being a perfectionist, I’m actually one step closer to being more perfect.

 I came to lessons with you with clear goals, but through the course of working with you, I diagnosed and got to the root of my problems.
 I’ve learned that small nuances make a big impact on how people perceive, or receive, my message and that key messages are more important than sounding perfect.
 What I needed wasn’t perfection, but communication.

--Min Jeong, South Korea
+-Min Jeong, South Korea (living in the US)

 Is working with me right for you?

 - you want to target the aspects of your pronunciation that are most distracting from your message